sandeepkamishetti/e-fashionstore/README.md

-## e-Fashion Store
+## e-fashionstore
-e-Fashion Store is a web site showcasing the different apparels for ladies and gentleman, developed using React, Redux and React Router
+e-fashionstore is a web site showcasing the different apparels for ladies and gentleman, developed using React, Redux and React Router

 ## Setup